tsnellgrove/dark_castle/castle_to_do.md

 		DONE: use .lower() on input
 		Implement 'import textwrap'
 			DONE: Create printtw() function (see: https://www.geeksforgeeks.org/textwrap-text-wrapping-filling-python/)
-			INPROC: Test printtw() on opening text in Main Routine Extend to all other existing print() commands normalize each "if verb"
+			DONE: Test printtw() on opening text in Main Routine Extend to all other existing print() commands normalize each "if verb"
 		sort out score printing - currently have score printed in 3 different locations: score(), end(), look()